neyocloud/swiggy-clone-b/README.md

-Building the Docker Image: In the GitHub Actions workflow, I used Docker to build the image from our Dockerfile.
-Since we have Docker installed, we can either run Docker commands directly or use the Docker Buildx GitHub Action.
-We opted to run the commands directly for transparency.
-For example, our workflow has a step:
+Building the Docker Image: In the GitHub Actions workflow, I used Docker to build the image from my Dockerfile.
+Since I have Docker installed, I can either run Docker commands directly or use the Docker Buildx GitHub Action.
+I opted to run the commands directly for transparency.
+For example, my workflow has a step:

 ```